rscar81/renan_carvalho/README.md

 - 👋 Hi, Eu sou Renan Carvalho.
 - 👀 I’m interested in devops
-- 🌱 I’m currently learning, JAVA, SQL and Phyton
+- 🌱 I’m currently learning, JAVA.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on aguarde atualizações
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/renansouzacarvalho/

 <!---
 rscar81/rscar81 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.